 The “Convenio Especial” scheme allows you to pay to be able to access the State Health Scheme if you don’t qualify in any other way.
 Full details of the ways to qualify for free treatment are detailed in our Library in this document.

 If you don’t qualify in any of the ways described in the document then you can pay to access the “Convenio Espeical” scheme.
 This scheme was launched by the Government in 2013 and is managed by the Autonomous Regions, although it is not yet available in all the Regions.
-Currently it is available in Canarias, Castilla y León, Galicia, Madrid, Murcia and Valencia with information available on the Regional webistes.
-It is also available in Andalucia, but there is no online information, so you have to ask at the local health centre.
+Currently it is available in practically all Autonomous regions with information available on the Regional websites.
 This is a post about a members experience of obtaining cover in Andalucia.